 Pharmacogenomics (PGx) is a rapidly evolving field with the potential to affect every patient, everywhere.
 Studies suggest most individuals possess at least one actionable genetic variant that predisposes drug response.
 Establishing patients' genetic profiles allows physicians to select patient-specific medications that optimize therapeutic efficacy while avoiding adverse drug reactions.

 Therapeutic areas impacted by PGx

 Paving the way for PGx implementation

-The Personalized Genomics Laboratory at Mayo Clinic develops and validates PGx testing in partnership with the Center for Individualized Medicine and the Schulze Center for Novel Therapeutics.
+The Molecular Technologies Laboratory at Mayo Clinic develops and validates PGx testing in partnership with the Center for Individualized Medicine and the Schulze Center for Novel Therapeutics.
 Evaluations include actionable genes with a high level of clinical evidence.
 Categorization of medication recommendations by drug class and reference source ensures easy interpretations for all audiences.

 The right drug for the right patient at the right dose

 A comprehensive resource for ordering, interpreting, and understanding PGx testing.
 Indications for pharmacogenomic testing may include:

 - Prescription risk for hypersensitivity reactions

 - Family history of medication intolerance